Andrii97/test/README.md

 ## 🧩 Overview

 **Telegram Blum Clone Script** is a ready-to-customize **Web3 clicker game framework** built as a Telegram Mini App.
-Developed by [OmiSoft](https://omisoft.net), this open solution demonstrates how businesses and developers can **build Hamster-Kombat-style games** on Telegram using modern Web3 technologies.
+This open solution demonstrates how businesses and developers can **build Hamster-Kombat-style games** on Telegram using modern Web3 technologies.

-This repository serves as both a **case study** and a **technical foundation** — ideal for learning, prototyping, or launching your own white-label Telegram game.
+This repository serves as both a **case study** and a **technical foundation** — ideal for learning, prototyping, or launching your own Telegram game.

 ![xnotcoin-clone-solution-1 png pagespeed ic 7i2oXMq5un](https://github.com/user-attachments/assets/cb691435-6ad7-41ed-ae10-43cf5b050c1d)